How counseling can help OCD patients take control of their lives

 This typically includes one, or a combination of talk therapy, cognitive-behavioral therapy (CBT), or exposure and response prevention (E/RP).
 When one or more of these methods are used to manage OCD, the patient has the opportunity to learn more about their OCD, what triggers it, and why it may be happening, which are all important if you want to be able to effectively treat it.

 If you are feeling as though you may be obsessive, compulsive, or both, and it is affecting your quality of life, then it would be in your best interest to seek help.
 Here at AFHS, we can help you identify and treat your OCD and help you achieve the quality of life that you’re looking for.
-Please take a moment to fill out our referral form to get started.
+Please take a moment to fill out our contact form to get started.